 If equipped with a swing-out conveyor, tension its belt as follows:

-- 1. Loosen the idler roller bearing housings on both sides. - 2.
-Adjust the adjustment bolts equally on both sides to keep the belt tracking correctly. - 3.
-Tighten the idler roller bearing housing.
+- 1. Loosen the tail roller bearing housings on both sides. - 2.
+Adjust the tension bolt. - 3.
+Tighten the tail roller bearing housing.

 Adjust both sides equally to maintain the belt alignment.